 We all use different apps and devices and I believe that it’s good to learn from others.
 Below are two lists that show what I use each day for this blog, my research, my podcasts and my other site, Lounge Ruminator, as well as other regular tasks.
-You can also view screenshots of my current desktop and Home screens.

 - iA Writer: whether on iOS or macOS, Ulysses offers a great, minimalist writing environment with a dark interface and brilliant organisational features.
 Not to mention, it also connects to WordPress so that I can write in the app and then publish online.